ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # Acknowledgments {#acknowledgments}
 {:numbered="false"}

+This document is a product of the MASQUE Working Group, and the author thanks all MASQUE enthusiasts for their contibutions.
 This proposal was inspired directly or indirectly by prior work from many people.
-The author would like to thank Eric Rescorla for suggesting to use an HTTP method to proxy UDP.
+In particular, the author would like to thank Eric Rescorla for suggesting to use an HTTP method to proxy UDP.
 Thanks to Lucas Pardue for their inputs on this document.